majunlichn/radsdk/README.md

 $env:VCPKG_ROOT="C:\path\to\vcpkg" # Linux: export VCPKG_ROOT="/path/to/vcpkg"
 ```

-Then download and build the libraries with the python script `setup.py`:
+Then download and build the libraries by executing the python script `setup.py`:

 ```powershell
 cd radsdk